51Degrees/Device-Detection/README.md

 provider.Dispose();
 ```

-... to turn User-Agent HTTP headers into useful information about physical screen size, device price and type of device.
+... to turn User-Agent HTTP headers into useful information about device type, screen diagonal in inches, price band of the device and whether or not device is mobile.

 Extensions available for PHP, Python, Perl and Node.